curiousoffice/playbook/README.rst

 - Emotional intelligence (demonstrates respect for others' feelings, knows when and how to include others)
 - Appreciation of beauty (notices and appreciates beauty and excellence)

-To be hired, the candidate must get a unanimous "yes" from the existing teammates with whom they interacted.
+In order to be hired, the candidate must get a unanimous "yes" from the existing teammates with whom they interacted.

 Offer and Onboarding
 --------------------

-We make the offer via mail, if it is accepted then a contract is signed by both parties and a trial work period of three months is agreed.
+We make the offer via email, if it is accepted then a contract is signed by both parties and a trial work period of three months begins.
 Both parties are going to use that period to evaluate each other.
-A feedback meeting is going to be scheduled between the new team member, his mentor and the agile buddy 10 weeks after the hiring.
+A feedback meeting will be scheduled between the new team member, his mentor, and the agile buddy 10 weeks after hiring.

-When the offer is accepted, we create the teammate's email address, gives them access to systems like GitLab and Slack, sends them their Employment Agreement, notifies Accounting, sends a welcome email to the teammate, receives a welcome package including a MacBook Pro, stickers, a printed version of this playbook and a t-shirt; and creates JIRA issues for the hiring manager for any remaining items that we haven't been able to complete.
+Once an offer is accepted, we create an email address for the new teammate, give them access to systems like GitLab and Slack, send them an Employment Agreement, notify accounting, and send them a welcome email.
+They will receive a welcome package, which includes a MacBook Pro, stickers, a printed copy of this playbook, and a tshirt.
+JIRA issues will be created for the hiring manager for any remaining items that haven’t yet been completed.

 Mentors
 -------

-We assign a mentor to new team members who acts as a guide on their first three months.
-The mentor helps them set up their machine, purchase any required software, and walk them through one turn of the development cycle by getting their profile added to our website.
-The mentor also makes them feel comfortable, answers questions they may have, or points them to the person who can answer them.
+A mentor is assigned to new team members, who will act as a guide during their first three months.
+The mentor will help them set up their machine, purchase any required software, and walk them through one turn of the development cycle by getting their profile added to our website.
+The mentor should also make them feel comfortable, answers questions they may have, or point them to the person who can answer them.

 Compensation
 ------------

-We are entirely bootstrapped, with no outside investors, and no debt.
+We are entirely bootstrapped, with no outside investors, or debt.
 Sustainability of the company is very important to us.
 We want to bring great people on at reasonable salaries and reward them as aggressively as possible for actual performance.